James LoMenzo: Megadeth (2006–2010, 2021–present)

 From February 2006 to February 2010, LoMenzo was the bassist of thrash metal band Megadeth.
 The first Megadeth record he performed on was 2007's United Abominations.
-LoMenzo also performed on the band's next album, Endgame from 2009.
-In February 2010, it was announced that original Megadeth bassist Dave Ellefson replaced LoMenzo.
+LoMenzo also performed on the band's next album, Endgame, which was released in 2009.
+The album received generally positive reviews from critics, with the song "Head Crusher" nominated for Best Metal Performance at the 2010 Grammy Awards, the band's eighth Grammy nomination in 19 years.
+A selection of Lomenzo live performances can be seen in the video albums Gigantour 2 and MetalMania 2008.
+In February 2010, it was announced that original Megadeth bassist Dave Ellefson would rejoin the band, replacing LoMenzo.

-In August 2021, it was announced that LoMenzo had returned to Megadeth as Ellefson's replacement for the tour.
+In August 2021, it was announced that LoMenzo had returned to Megadeth as Ellefson's replacement for the band's upcoming tour.
 Ellefson had been fired from the band three months prior in May 2021.
 In May 2022, Megadeth confirmed on their website that Lomenzo was again a permanent member of the band.
+Apart from Ellefson, LoMenzo is the only other bass player for Megadeth who has performed with Marty Friedman, when Friedman joined the band on stage at Budokan on February 27 and Wacken Open Air on August 4, 2023.